brights-danyilm/email-handler/postfix.md

 ```
 ## Configure TLS in Postfix

-Run the commands from above one by one:
+Run the commands below one by one:

 ```
 sudo postconf -e 'smtp_tls_security_level = may'